 Can we set a minimum sale price for specific items?
 Yes.
 Up to 5 items (NOT CATEGORIES OF ITEMS), however, if these items go unsold, S&H receives a smaller commission on those items.
 If S&H would have priced it, it may have sold for full commission.

 What forms of payment do you accept?
 If you accept checks, how do you verify that the checks will not bounce?
 We take cash and local checks.
-If the client wants to allow credit card transactions they pay the credit card fee.
+We also allow credit card transactions over $10, the client pays the small credit card fee.
 S&H can not verify that a check will not bounce, but will take proper action with the police if this does occur.

 Who pays for staffing?
 S&H Estate Sales & Service will provide ample staffing for how they see fit.
-If you require more than what S&H is willing to provide, that will come out of your net-to-Client receipts at a $30/hour, per person rate.
+If you require more than what S&H is willing to provide, that will come out of your net-to-Client receipts at a $30 per hour, per person rate.

 Is there security and who pays for it?
 Unfortunately, S&H realizes that some minor theft by customers is inevitable.
 We will, however, take reasonable steps to guard against theft, for example, having small, high-value items near the check-out station.
 We will supply an adequate number of employees to work the sale.
 If you request it, or if we deem it prudent for the sale, we will also hire one or more security officers from an outside source to provide security at the sale, the cost (TBD) of which will be deducted from the net-to-Client receipts.

 Who pays for advertising and what type of advertising is included?
 Any newspaper advertising is paid for out of the net-to-Client receipts.
 We highly recommend the local shopper.
 Also, Clients are able to BOOST internet advertising per the contract.
 All other advertising is S&H responsibility.
-Internet, Social Media, Craigslist, Yard Signs, etc.
+Estatesales.org, Estatesales.net, Social Media, Craigslist, Yard Signs, etc.

 When and how are you paid?
-S&H takes their commission, or minimum, out of the total sales and the Client gets the rest by check within 10 business days.
+S&H takes their commission, or minimum, out of the total sales and the Client gets the rest (less expenses) by check within 10 business days.

 What happens to the items after the estate sale is over?
 The Client has a choice of two options that are laid out in the contract and will be discussed during a consultation.